bodrick/awesome/README.md

 *   [SouthbankSoftware/dbkoda](https://github.com/SouthbankSoftware/dbkoda) - State of the art MongoDB IDE
 *   [ua-parser/uap-core](https://github.com/ua-parser/uap-core) - The regex file necessary to build language ports of Browserscope's user agent parser.
 *   [siddharthkp/cost-of-modules](https://github.com/siddharthkp/cost-of-modules) - Find out which of your dependencies are slowing you down 🐢
-*   [quilljs/quill](https://github.com/quilljs/quill) - Quill is a modern WYSIWYG editor built for compatibility and extensibility.
 *   [fabiospampinato/cash](https://github.com/fabiospampinato/cash) - An absurdly small jQuery alternative for modern browsers.
 *   [indutny/webpack-common-shake](https://github.com/indutny/webpack-common-shake) - CommonJS Tree Shaker plugin for WebPack
 *   [nystudio107/annotated-webpack-config](https://github.com/nystudio107/annotated-webpack-config) - This is the companion github repo for the "An Annotated webpack 4 Config for Frontend Web Development" article.